 - Some are powerful enough to grind coffee beans, seeds and spices

-- The pulse function can be used to make breadcrumbs and crush ice
+- The pulse function can be used to make breadcrumbs, crush ice and chop vegetables.

 - Can cost more than $1000

-- Can turn fibrous vegetables like kale into a silky-smooth liquid (with the help of a little water)
+- Can turn fibrous vegetables such as kale into a silky-smooth liquid (with the help of a little water)

-- Some models have heavy-duty 'dry' jugs available so you don't have to ruin your regular jug with abrasive foods like nuts, seeds or legumes (or you can buy a second jug for these tasks)
+- Some models have heavy-duty 'dry' jugs available so you don't have to ruin your regular jug with abrasive foods such as nuts, seeds or legumes (or you can buy a second jug for these tasks)